zacharysgoldberg/Receipt-Manager/README.md

 ## Design

-Backend REST API with Flask using multiple extensions/libraries including migrate, SQLAlchemy (ORM), and flask-login.
+Backend REST API with Flask using multiple extensions/libraries including flask-migrate, SQLAlchemy (ORM), and flask-login.
 Managed by PostgreSQL and deployed as a Docker image.

 ### Future Improvements